berdibekov/huge-file-line-sorter/README.md

  App implements merge algorithm https://en.wikipedia.org/wiki/Merge_algorithm.

  1. Functionality
     - Sorting Big file that does not fit into RAM.
-Min RAM required id 150 MBytes.In the future, you can add functionality (setting the required memory size).
+Min RAM required is 150 MBytes.In the future, you can add functionality (setting the required memory size).

     !!!
 This Functionality requires normal RAM space !!!